mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: -c, --compress

-  Compress output files using: /usr/bin/gzip and /usr/bin/zstd.
-Options: GZIP and ZSTD.
-Default: GZIP
+  Compress output files using: gzip and zstd.
+Options: gzip and zstd.
+Default: gzip.
+On future releases the default will be zstd

 .. option:: --use-defer